grafov/m3u8/README.md

 This is a most complete opensource library for parsing and generating of M3U8 playlists used in HTTP Live Streaming (Apple HLS) for internet video translations.

-Features are:
+M3U8 is simple text format and parsing library for it must be simple too.
+It did not offer ways to play HLS or handle playlists over HTTP.
+So library features are:

-* Realized HLS specs up to version 3 of the protocol.
+* Support HLS specs up to version 4 of the protocol.
 * Parsing and generation of master-playlists and media-playlists.
+* Autodetect input streams as master or media playlists.
 * Offer structures for keeping playlists metadata.
-* Encryption keys support for usage with DRM systems like Verimatrix etc.
+* Encryption keys support for use with DRM systems like [Verimatrix](http://verimatrix.com) etc.
 * Support for non standard [Google Widevine](http://www.widevine.com) tags.

+Library licensed under GPLv3.

 Copyleft Alexander I.Grafov aka Axel <grafov@gmail.com>

-Library licensed under GPLv3.

 Install
 -------